Forms in the Primary Hierarchy

 Participation is the L4 manifestation of Willingness that emerges in relation to groups.
 Participation here means actively contributing to social life and doing so in a good spirit.
 The requirement is to welcome participation and that means submitting to the inevitable discomforts that any group generates without losing heart, and not just momentarily for show but in a sustained way.

-FunctionParticipationrefers to contributing to a social situation despite its intrinsic frustrations, demands and inconveniences.
+FunctionParticipation refers to contributing to a social situation despite its intrinsic frustrations, demands and inconveniences.

 What is Willingness at L5?

 This form of willingness is driven by an understanding pressure and involves the Communication Domain.
-Where sufficient understanding exists, there is no need for willingness to enable communication that powers cooperative activities.
+Where sufficient understanding exists, there is no need for specific willingness to enable communication that powers cooperative activities.

-Willingness must be specifically applied when associating and pursuing some social activity while sensing that an understanding of what is going on is lacking, weak or faulty.
+However, willingness must be applied when associating and pursuing some social activity while sensing that an understanding of what is going on is lacking, weak or faulty.
 If the reality of the other person or the situation feels alien, wrong or incomprehensible, but you push on nevertheless, then you are taking a risk.
-Without this willingness to risk, your self-interest would push you to draw back, hesitate, or opt out.
-You would claim ignorance, deplore the lack of a common ground and express an over-riding aversion to loss combined with a desire for safety and self-protection.

-Risking is the L5 manifestation of Willingness that emerges in relation to undertakings where a shared reality needs to be fully understood but where it is evident that many things are unclear, uncertain and unpredictable.
+Risking is the L5 manifestation of Willingness that emerges in relation to undertakings where a shared reality needs to be fully understood but where it is evident that many things remain unclear, uncertain and unpredictable.
 The requirement is to take the risk and then tolerate the ongoing risk as the undertaking unfolds.
 Of course, daring to take this step only occurs because you assume or at least hope that some tangible benefit will result or some harm or greater risk will be avoided.

-Alternate namexxxxxx.
+Alternate nameChancing.

 What is Willingness at L6?

 This form of willingness is driven by an autonomy pressure and involves the Purpose Domain.
-Where autonomy is operative and unproblematic, there is no need for willingness to enable the expression of values and goals.
+Where autonomy is operative and unproblematic, there is no need for specific additional willingness to enable the expression of values and goals.

 Autonomy and self-interest go together.
 But the nature of willingness is that it operates selflessly and over-rides self-interest for some greater good.
-Over-riding autonomy generates a situation where you refuse to be an agent, where you allow or assume someone else or something outside yourself should act on you or control your choices.
+Over-riding autonomy generates a situation where you refuse to be an agent, where you allow or assume someone or something outside yourself should act on you or control your choices.
 That means a situation where you regard dependency and even helplessness as an appropriate psychosocial position.

 Learning is the L6 manifestation of Willingness that emerges as an unforced elective choice to accept dependency as you pursue learning.
 The alternative wilful or arrogant approach denies the need to learn by avoiding the challenge.
 Such a stultifying and self-limiting attitude is usually viewed as immature and irresponsible.
 An equally foolish alternative is to press on to a likely failure while projecting blame and denying any fault or limitation on your own part.